Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Experimental Evaluation

 \textbf{AFHQ}~\parencite{choi2020starganv2} contains $15,000$ high-quality images of cats, dogs, and wildlife at $512\times 512$ px resolution.
 We use this dataset for a $3$-class (i.e., one $J$ and three $K$) generation task.

 \textbf{ImageNet-1k}~\parencite{deng2009imagenet,ILSVRC15} is the full ImageNet classification dataset with $1.28$ million training images across $1,000$ object classes, with $1,300$ images per classes.
-For demonstration purposes, we use two subsets: a single-class dataset (School Bus) and a multi-class subset consisting of $10$ distinct classes.
-For multi-class generation, we use $10$ $K$ heads, each corresponding to a specific class.
+For demonstration purposes, we use a single-class dataset (\textit{school bus}).
+Additionally, we use a multi-class subset consisting of $1,000$ distinct classes.
+For this multi-class generation, we use $1,000$ independent $K$ heads, each corresponding to a specific class.